APEX-AI/Docs/technical-whitepaper.md

-# APEX
+# Buttrfly
-“A lack of transparency results in distrust and a deep sense of insecurity” - Dalai Lama

-_Abstract: The promise of AI is a brighter tomorrow, however It is deeply troubling that many AI systems created, such as Google’s deep mind, have shown signs of evolution beyond human comprehension.
-These systems may be valuable for a stated purpose, but for the purpose of General AI, we should not create machines that rapidly eclipse our level of knowledge._

-_APEX creates (human understandable) real world connections to decentralized systems.
-The APEX Protocol is an extension to smart contracts that allows for data and actor introspection.
-Learned data is stored and analyzed in a queryable, open-source knowledge base accessible by AIT’s (Artificial Intelligence Tokens)._

-_The benefits of AI can immediately be applied to face the challenges decentralized applications (Dapps) face in three ways.
-First, discovery of services and effectiveness of services rendered.
-APEX has developed open-source protocols that enable the discovery & inter-operability between smart contracts.
-Second, APEX combines introspection and data clustering to do predictive placement analysis and optionally self-executing discovery.
-Third, the APEX vision is to connect smart contracts to the real world and through human understandable connections.
-The APEX Influencer Marketplace (AIX) implements APEX protocols and forms the foundation for a transparent and human friendly General AI._

-This whitepaper assumes a basic knowledge of blockchain, cryptocurrency, artificial intelligence including subsets of AI such as NLP, machine-learning and deep-learning.
-Areas marked with _Advanced!_ will go into far greater detail.
+## Abstract
+Buttrfly is a decentralized messaging system for brands, influencers and tastemakers built on the EOS blockchain.
+Our platform coordinates and transacts with tens of millions of influencers to reach unprecedented scale.
+Buttrfly’s AI connects the world’s premier fashion, beauty and entertainment brands with the most engaging influencers to execute their campaigns.

 ## Background
-Just around the time the internet was picking up steam a person by the name of Nick Szabo had an idea for a computer based, self-executing legal document — a Smart Contract.
-[Smart Contracts](https://en.wikipedia.org/wiki/Smart_contract) are a set of promises, specified in digital form, that include protocols within which parties perform on these promises [<sup>[1]</sup>](https://en.wikipedia.org/wiki/Smart_contract#cite_note-:2-1)

-In 2009 an unknown person going by the alias Satoshi Nakamoto created Bitcoin.
-A digital ledger of sorts that’s primary use is to transfer value.
-Using peer to peer networks (similar to torrents that powered the once popular Napster) the genius is it’s simplicity.
-There’s no governing agency — the only basis for it’s value is implicit scarcity created through a mathematical formula.

-[Ethereum](https://github.com/ethereum/wiki/wiki/White-Paper) is a combination of blockchain and smart contracts.
-A self-executing set of decentralized systems designed to transfer value from one party to another given a set of conditions (transfer X from party A to party B when XYZ).

-Ethereum and future platforms such as EOS uses a form of  [distributed consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science)) that will propel nascent systems to evolve at an exponential pace.
-Ethereum’s founder  [Vitalik Buteri](https://techcrunch.com/2017/09/18/ethereum-will-replace-visa-in-a-couple-of-years-says-founder/) says "Ethereum will match Visa in scale in a couple of years".

-## APEX connects the real world to smart contracts
-APEX represents an evolution in the blockchain ecosystem whereby a present and evolving intelligence system will determine the best course for creation, distribution and optimization of dapps and dapp transactions.

-The APEX platform is a wrapper for blockchain based smart contracts on [Ethereum whitepaper](https://github.com/ethereum/wiki/wiki/White-Paper) and [EOS whitepaper](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md).
-APEX protocols extend smart contract functions to provide introspection for the purpose of providing a variety of AI functions by understanding the actors and consideration for transactions.
-APEX systems provide a way to programmatically and visually query the raw database, learned clusters and predictive matching functions using AIT’s.

-With the introduction of AIX, APEX has taken an unprecedented step toward creating a human understandable General AI.
+In 2006 a major technology company purchased the first sponsored tweet for $10,000.
+A young entrepreneur understood the power of her voice and who was listening and devised a business model to monetize her influence.
+The constructs of influencer marketing are based on the understanding that people are more likely to trust a recommendation given by someone they know; personalization and intimacy have become important to consumers in the age of the internet and brands have started to adapt the way they communicate with us.

+Influencer marketing exploded in the last few years as a result of the exponential growth of social networks.
+As of 2017, daily social media usage of global internet users aged 16-64 amounted to 135 minutes per day [3]. consumers’ decisions are heavily swayed by their peers recommendations.
+Unprecedented adoption of social platforms like Instagram and YouTube established the ideal intimate environment for brands to speak directly to their consumers.
+With 49% of consumers relying on purchase recommendations from influencers and 74% of consumers using social networks prior to making purchase decisions, influencer marketing is positioned as the most effective form of digital advertising [4].

+Brands acknowledge the effectiveness of influencer marketing campaigns as social media ad spending represented 16% of all digital ad spending globally in 2017 [2].
+Ad spending is being reallocated to from traditional forms of advertising to influencer marketing campaigns as social influence continues to prove its power to sway purchasing decisions and strengthen brand identity.
+Last year influencer marketing spend reached $2 billion where 1.2M digital influencers endorsed over 12K brands, and this is just the beginning [5].
+Influencer marketing spend is projected to grow to 10x in the next two years reaching $20 billion by 2020 [6].

+As advertisers pour more of their annual budget into influencer marketing campaigns both brands and influencers need more support than what is currently offered by multi-channel influencer networks.
+Buttrfly is here to help both sides of the marketplace scale 10x in only two years.

+## Platform
+Buttrfly implements AI for smart contract protocols that are executed on [EOS](https://eos.io/), which is designed to enable high throughput and highly scalable decentralized applications.
+We have the potential to scale to millions of transactions per second, eliminates user fees and allows for quick and easy deployment of our ubiquitous de-centralized application.

 ## Human Understandable General AI
+Buttrfly’s parent company APEX Smart Contracts Inc is the thought leader in Smart Contact Based Artificial Intelligence.
+Buttrfly is the first marketplace and implementation of this particular form of AI.

-APEX is a three-part system.
+APEX protocols work as part of a three-part system.
 A neural net paired and Monty Carlo simulation with output to a unique polygon clustering model where language is assigned and visualized.

-The difference between APEX and Google’s Deep Mind (a neural net - Monte Carlo simulation hybrid) is the output model to a multi-dimensional polygon architecture whereby associations are visualized and the distance between nodes is meaningful and easily understood.
+The difference between APEX and Google’s DeepMind (a neural net - Monte Carlo simulation hybrid) is the output model to a multi-dimensional polygon architecture whereby associations are visualized and the distance between nodes is meaningful and easily understood.

-A complex neural network _Diagram A_ uses hidden layers to simulate connections between neurons in a human brain.
-Increasing the number of layers leads to an exponentailly growing number of abstractions.
+A complex neural network Diagram A uses hidden layers to simulate connections between neurons in a human brain.
+Increasing the number of layers leads to an exponentially growing number of abstractions.

 ![](technical-whitepaper/F38911DF-81EA-4A14-9BAC-F49A724297C6.png)
 _Diagram A_

 It’s proven that General AI can be useful to draw conclusions & solve infinitely complex problems.
 We want to introduce a system whereby language will explain said drawn conclusions method and teach us how the problem is being solved.
-APEX contains a simulation engine connected to real-world human influence (AIX) to output a polygon based model that accurately assigns language to each connection. _Diagram B_ > _Diagram C_
+APEX contains a simulation engine connected to real-world human influence (Buttrfly) to output a polygon based model that accurately assigns language to each connection. _Diagram B_ > _Diagram C_

 ![](technical-whitepaper/D3461D9B-7F45-4185-AB17-D3BFC6EE2A94.png)
 _Diagram B_